-The statutory authority for the power to spend money for the object or purpose, or to accomplish the object or purpose, for which the Notes were issued is the Education Law and the Local Finance Law.
+The statutory authority for the power to spend money for the object or purpose, or to accomplish the object or purpose, for which the Bond and the Notes were issued is the Education Law and the Local Finance Law.

 No principal or interest upon any obligation of the School District is past due.